WAMI-DT: Subchannels

 The station's digital signal is multiplexed:

 Analog-to-digital conversion

-WAMI ended programming on its analog signal, on UHF channel 69, On June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcasts on its pre-transition UHF channel 47.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 69, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+WAMI ended programming on its analog signal, on UHF channel 69, On June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 47, using virtual channel 69.
 Like all Univision-owned stations, it also retained the "-DT" suffix on their calls at the time of transition.